 You don’t need a paid subscription to play this game online.
 You can purchase optional in-game items with real money.

 There are different versions available:

-- Limited Edition New World Steelbook - Collector’s map of Aeternum, Woodsman armor skin.
+- Limited Edition New World Steelbook - Collector’s map of Aeternum, Woodsman armour skin.
 Woodsman hatchet skin.
 Mastiff house pet.
 Access to housing unlocks at level 20 in-game.
 Rock/Paper/Scissors emote set.
 Rock, Paper, Scissors.
 New World digital art book.
 A collection of incredible concept art from the making of New World.

-- New World Deluxe Edition - Woodsman armor skin Woodsman hatchet skin.
+- New World Deluxe Edition - Woodsman armour skin Woodsman hatchet skin.
 Mastiff house pet.
 Access to housing unlocks at level 20 in-game.
 Rock/Paper/Scissors emote set.
 New World digital art book.
 A collection of incredible concept art from the making of New World.

 - New World Standard Edition